Deceptively Simple Demonstration

 - Host "Chef Tony" Notaro also cuts up a strip of paper in the same infomercial.
 Totally effortless, just like any other knife.

 - Most people use a blender for three things: to blend liquids with ice, making milkshakes, and to puree vegetables or fruit.
 In the "Will It Blend??" series, Blendtec's friendly nerd blends iPhones, laser pointers, video cameras, golf balls, and the like.
 But they all blend easily because they're relatively high-density solids that pulverize into powder when blended.
 Most food doesn't act like that.
 When Mark Bittman attempted to use a Blendtec to puree chickpeas in a New York Times video, the viscous mass of peas was too thick to circulate properly and a bubble of air formed around the blades - not surprisingly, because all blenders do the same damn thing.
 To process thicker, denser foods, a food processor is your best bet.

-- In fact, the Blendtec spins so absurdly fast even on the lowest settings that it's really best for blender drinks and frappes (which is why so many coffee shops use BlendTecs), but anything thicker will form an air bubble almost instantly.
+- In fact, the Blendtec spins so absurdly fast even on the lowest settings that it's ideal for blender drinks and frappes (which is why so many coffee shops use BlendTecs), but anything thicker will form an air bubble almost instantly.
 Luckily, they do make a special jar now for handling extremely thick subtances.